ajdelossantos/Abstract/README.md

 ## Forms

-A minimal approach to forms keeps user focus on writing and reading content.
-By design, minimal formatting options in the story create/edit forms render a typewriter-inspired writing experience in both display and typography.
+A minimalistic approach to forms keeps the user focus on writing and reading content.
+By design, spare formatting options in the story create/edit forms render a typewriter-inspired writing experience in both display and typography.

 ![StoryForm](https://raw.githubusercontent.com/ajdelossantos/Abstract/master/docs/documentation/story-form.png)